Bssentials/Bssentials/README.md

 We do our best to provide a great remake of Essentials.

 ## Why use Bssentials instead of EssentialsX?
-Essentials was created 8 years old, and the codebase is a mess.
+Essentials was created 8 years ago, and the codebase is a mess.
 So such a mess with unnessary code, that it took EssentialsX a long time for the 1.13 changes.
 Essentials is also filled with proformance issues & bad practices.